Philomaine Nanema

-Philomaine Nanema, also Philo (born 10 April 1982) is a comedian and actress from Burkina Faso.
+Philomaine Nanema, also Philo (born 10 April 1982) is a Burkinabe comedian and actress.
 She is the recipient of the 2020 ECOWAS prize for best young comedian.
-In 2022 she co-presented Hello Doc, a series intended to encourage COVID-19 immunisation in Africa.
+In 2022, she co-presented Hello Doc, a series intended to encourage COVID-19 immunisation in Africa.

 Biography

 Nanema was born on 10 April 1982 in Côte d'Ivoire.
 Her career initially began as a radio host.
 In 2006, Nanema made her theatrical debut in Ouagadougou, where her mentor was Gérard Ouédraogo.
 Nanema also performed in Cellule 512 by the late Missa Hébié.
-In 2015 she participated in the Parliament of Laughter by the Nigerian comedian Mamane, which was broadcast on Canal+.
+In 2015, she participated in the Parliament of Laughter by the Nigerian comedian Mamane, which was broadcast on Canal+.
 During the Humorous Festival in 2015, she performed as the satirical leader of a fictitious republic to support the presidential and legislative elections of that year.

 In 2019, Nanema organized her first one woman show, entitled I salute you Marie, which discussed issues around marriage.
-This was followed by a subsequent show entitled Marry Me which address marriage, as well as issues such as violence against women.
+This was followed by a subsequent show entitled Marry Me which also addressed marriage, as well as issues such as violence against women.
 In her shows, she denounces violence against women; she also encourages women to become involved in comedy and theatre.

-In 2022 she co-hosted with Frank Donga a comedy show entitled Hello Doc aimed at promoting COVID-19 immunisation programmes in Africa.
+In 2022, she co-hosted with Frank Donga a comedy show entitled Hello Doc aimed at promoting COVID-19 immunisation programmes in Africa.